Yankee Candle Owner’s Daughter Shares What It Was Like Growing Up on MA Estate Up for Sale

 This estate is a playground like no other, and Kyle grew up on this private compound flanked by two gated entrances.
 But how much of it did she actually use with her family and friends?

 There's an indoor water park, tennis, and basketball courts, two-story arcade, bowling alley, clubhouse, pool cabana, spa, two car barns, and two guest houses on the park-like grounds with fountains, pergolas, ponds, and waterfalls.

 And by the way, the spa is 55,000 square feet, and the indoor water park is inspired by the Bellagio in Las Vegas.
 Plus, there's also a 4,000 square foot stage where bands such as Hall & Oates, The Doobie Brothers, and KC and The Sunshine Band have played.
 Don't forget the nine-hole golf course.

 The main house itself is smaller than the spa at 25,000 square feet, and has two kitchens.
 In total, there's 16 bedrooms and 25 bathrooms.
 Hosting guests is a breeze in this sanctuary, as well as hosting colleagues and philanthropic events, all of which were a big part of Michael's lifestyle.
 He also has two huge garages filled with stunning cars from his collection.
 We're talking bigger than many showrooms.

-Mick, Michael's son who founded Kringle Candle Company with his father in 2009, is selling the home after his father passed away just before the pandemic.
-Here's Kyle's 3-minute video.
+Mick, Michael's son, who founded Kringle Candle Company with his father in 2009, is selling the home after his father passed away just before the pandemic.
+Here's Kyle's three-minute video.
 Below that, you'll find lots of pictures of the home.